Videos by OutKick

 “Every black man doesn’t feel like they’re being chased by the police.”

-In the days after the initial story — and narrative — was laid out for everyone, Los Angeles Laker LeBron James spoke out, prompting Jason Whitlock to call James a bigot; the Milwaukee Bucks protested by not playing its playoff game, and it spurred talk of shutting down the entire league playoffs, a move led by LeBron.
+In the days after the initial story — and narrative — was laid out for everyone, Los Angeles Laker LeBron James spoke out, the Milwaukee Bucks protested by not playing its playoff game, and it spurred talk of shutting down the entire league playoffs, a move led by LeBron.